I do integrated project delivery for events and digital media, business operations consulting, go to market strategy and

 From a firm base working as a young assistant on various music festivals, with IMG I learnt the art of the industry: managing complex budgets, navigating high profile stakeholders, motivating large project teams, selling my visions to multinational brands, and setting the bar for others to follow.

 In 2017, I left London to start a new chapter in Washington DC.
-I currently work as a freelance event director and executive producer on behalf of brands, agencies and organizations to conceive, plan and execute experiential marketing, cultural and entertainment events.
-I specialize in the strategic planning and execution of outdoor productions, including challenging venues such as 'green field' sites, as well as large events with multiple stakeholders that require a high level of skill and experience across many disciplines.
+I currently work as a freelance executive producer on behalf of brands, agencies, and organizations to conceive, plan and execute experiential marketing, arts, information media, and entertainment projects.
+I specialize in the strategic planning and execution of complex productions, including events in challenging venues such as 'green field' sites, and those with multiple high-level stakeholders that require a high level of skill and experience across many disciplines.

 I am Adjunct Professor of Event Management at the George Washington University School of Business, teaching post graduate students on the Tourism & Event Management Program about areas such as risk, contracting, legal compliance and management as it relates to the events industry.
 The opportunity to pass on skills and experience to people at the start of their events careers is hugely rewarding, and valuable in terms of regularly reflecting on what constitutes professional best practice.

 Some of my work can be seen in my portfolio, as can a breakdown of my services and capabilities.
 You can also find some more practical answers to questions you may have in FAQ’s.

-If you’re planning a project, get in touch.
+If you are planning a project, get in touch.
 I look forward to hearing from you.